suresh-pokharel/PLM-DBPs/README.md

 ## Overview

 This tool predicts whether a given protein sequence is a DNA-binding protein (DBP) using features extracted by the ProtT5 model.
-It takes a FASTA file as input, processes each sequence, and outputs a CSV file with probabilities and binary predictions (DNA Binding or Non-DNA Binding).
+It inputs a FASTA file, processes each sequence, and outputs a CSV file with probabilities and binary predictions (DNA Binding or Non-DNA Binding).

 ## Features